 HAMILTON, Ohio (AP) — Three students and their families are suing the family of the teenager who opened fire in an Ohio school cafeteria.

-The lawsuit alleges that negligence by James Austin Hancock’s family led to the February shooting at Madison Local Schools near Middletown in February.
+Students Cameron Smith, Brant Murray and his sister, Genna, and their parents filed the lawsuit last month, alleging that negligence and recklessness by James Austin Hancock’s family led to the shooting by the 15-year-old boy at Madison Local Schools in February.

-Hancock’s attorney in his criminal case tells The Cincinnati Enquirer he’s confident the family members won’t be found to have done anything for which they can be held responsible.
-It’s unclear if he’s representing the family in the civil case.
+Charlie Rittgers, who was Hancock’s attorney in his criminal case, told The Cincinnati Enquirer he’s confident the family members won’t be found to have done anything for which they can be held responsible.
+It’s unclear if he will represent the family in the civil case.

 RECOMMENDED FOR YOU